-A resident is assessed as being able to pay £75 per week pending receipt of Income Support/Pension Credit.
-It is explained to the resident that the charge will be re-assessed once Income Support/Pension Credit is received and that back payments will be required.
+A resident is assessed as being able to pay £75 per week pending receipt of Income Support/Universal Credit/Pension Credit.
+It is explained to the resident that the charge will be re-assessed once Income Support/Universal Credit/Pension Credit is received and that back payments will be required.
 Although not required to do so, the resident chooses to make payments of £90 per week.
-After 6 weeks, arrears of Income Support /Pension Credit at £35 per week (£210) are received.
+After 6 weeks, arrears of Income Support/Universal Credit /Pension Credit at £35 per week (£210) are received.
 The charges are re-assessed and the resident is required to pay £110 per week.
-As the resident has been paying £15 per week more than required, the arrears payable are £120 rather than the full £210 Income Support /Pension Credit arrears.
+As the resident has been paying £15 per week more than required, the arrears payable are £120 rather than the full £210 Income Support/Universal Credit /Pension Credit arrears.
 The remaining £90 becomes capital and is disregarded for 52 weeks.

-- 6.029A Amendments to Income Support (General) Regulations 1987 of 14 October 2002 changed the way in which payments of arrears of benefits and related concessionary payments are treated within the financial assessment.
-From 28 February 2003, The National Assistance (Assessment of Resources) Amendment (Scotland) Regulations 2003 reinstated the pre-14 October 2002 arrangements for Scottish charging rules, whereby the payment of such arrears are disregarded from the financial assessment for 52 weeks only. - 6.029B Such payments relating to the interim period between 14 October 2002 and the 28 February 2003, when the new regulations came into force, should be treated in accordance with income support regulations.
-Such payments should, therefore be disregarded for 52 weeks or the entire period of the benefit claim, whichever is longer. - · Payments or refunds for: - NHS spectacles, dental treatment, patient's travelling expenses - cash equivalent of free milk and vitamins - expenses in connection with prison visits
+Amendments to Income Support (General) Regulations 1987, taking effect on 14 October 2002 changed the way in which payments of arrears of benefits and related concessionary payments are treated within the financial assessment.
+However, with effect from 28 February 2003, the National Assistance (Assessment of Resources) Amendment (Scotland) Regulations 2003 amended the Income Support (General) Regulations to reinstate the position as at -14 October 2002 on treatment of arrears.
+In terms of this payment of such arrears is disregarded from the financial assessment for 52 weeks only.
+This will include, where appropriate, payments of arrears of Universal Credit.

+Payments relating to the interim period between 14 October 2002 and the 28 February 2003, when the 2003 regulations took effect, should be treated in accordance with the position as it applied on 14 October.
+Such payments should, therefore be disregarded for 52 weeks or the entire period of the benefit claim, whichever is longer.

+Payments or refunds for:

+- NHS spectacles, dental treatment, patient's travelling expenses - · cash equivalent of free milk and vitamins - expenses in connection with prison visits